Metabolic syndrome is primarily caused by obesity and inactivity.

-Metabolic syndrome is linked to your body's metabolism, possibly to a condition called insulin resistance.
+Metabolic syndrome is linked to a condition called insulin resistance.
 Normally, your digestive system breaks down the foods you eat into sugar (glucose).
-Your blood carries the glucose to your body's tissues, where the cells use it as fuel.
-Glucose enters your cells with the help of insulin.
+Insulin is a hormone made by your pancreas that helps sugar enter your cells to be used as fuel.

 In people with insulin resistance, cells don't respond normally to insulin, and glucose can't enter the cells as easily.
 As a result, glucose levels in your blood rise despite your body's attempt to control the glucose by churning out more and more insulin.

 - Metabolic syndrome.
-National Heart, Lung, and Blood Institute. http://www.nhlbi.nih.gov/health/dci/Diseases/ms/ms_all.html.
-Accessed Jan.
-26, 2013.
+National Heart, Lung, and Blood Institute. http://www.nhlbi.nih.gov/health/health-topics/topics/ms. Accessed June 12, 2014.

 - Meigs JB.
 The metabolic syndrome (insulin resistance syndrome or syndrome X). http://www.uptodate.com/home.
-Accessed Jan.
-25, 2013.
+Accessed June 12, 2014.

 You Are ...
 The Campaign for Mayo Clinic